 We started with Dad’s recipe for whole wheat bread rolls that he created while attending graduate school in Boston.
-After kneading the dough by hand (that’s still my favorite method and what I always do for all of my cinnamon roll recipes!) and setting it aside for its first rise, Dad lit the coals on our barbeque outside for cooking the turkey, and then we turned to great grandma’s stuffing.
+After kneading the dough by hand (that’s still my favorite method and what I always do for all of my cinnamon roll recipes!) and setting it aside for its first rise, Dad lit the coals on our barbecue outside for cooking the turkey, and then we turned to Great Grandma’s stuffing.

-At that point, we tried to fit as many dishes into the oven as possible to finish baking: the stuffing, the rolls, the sweet potato casserole, and finishing with our favorite skinny roasted Brussels sprouts.
-Dad brought in the turkey from outside, while I pulled out great grandma’s cranberry relish, the pecan pie, and the ultimate healthy pumpkin pie that we had prepared the night before.
+At that point, we tried to fit as many dishes into the oven as possible to finish baking: the stuffing, the rolls, the sweet potato casserole, and finally our favorite healthy roasted Brussels sprouts.
+Dad brought in the turkey from outside, while I pulled out Great Grandma’s cranberry relish, the pecan pie, and my ultimate healthy pumpkin pie that we had prepared the night before.

 With that bustling whirlwind of activity in the kitchen, chopping and slicing and handing each other spoons and spatulas, all while sidestepping each other and moving in circles around the various countertops almost like an interpretive dance, both Dad and I almost always forgot about our growling stomachs that wanted a bit of lunch during our many hours of cooking!

-If you’re unfamiliar with overnight oats, they’re incredibly simple to make!
-Just stir all of the ingredients together in a mason jar or plastic container with a tight-fitting lid, place that in the refrigerator overnight, and stick in your spoon the following morning.
+If you’re unfamiliar with overnight oats, they’re a “no-cook” version of oatmeal that’s incredibly simple to make!
+Instead of heating oats with water or milk on the stove or in the microwave, you just stir all of the ingredients together in a mason jar or container with a tight-fitting lid, place that in the refrigerator overnight, and stick in your spoon the following morning.
 That’s all there is to it!

-For the rest of these oats’ sweetness, you’ll use one of my favorite ingredients: vanilla crème stevia.
-Stevia is a plant-based, no-calorie sweetener that’s clean-eating friendly, and it’s highly concentrated.
+Sweetener.
+For the rest of these overnight oats’ sweetness, you’ll use one of my favorite ingredients: liquid stevia.
+Stevia is a plant-based, sugar-free, no-calorie sweetener that’s clean eating friendly, and it’s highly concentrated.
 You just need ¼ teaspoon to sweeten this entire jar!
-This is the kind I use because I love its warm vanilla flavor and don’t notice any strange aftertaste like with some other stevia products.
-You can find it at many health-oriented grocery stores, but I always buy mine online here because that’s the cheapest price I’ve found.
+This is the kind I use because I love its sweet flavor and don’t notice any strange aftertaste like with some other stevia products.
+You can find it at many health-oriented grocery stores, but I typically buy mine online here because that’s the cheapest price I’ve found.
 (And you’ll use it in all of these recipes of mine, too!)

 Ready for breakfast??
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ?)
-I’d love to see your overnight oats and feature them in my Sunday Spotlight series!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy gingerbread protein overnight oats!

 - ½ cup (120g) plain nonfat Greek yogurt